Halestorm: Vicious and Reimagined (2018–2020)

 In February 2018, the band announced that work on their next album had begun.
 By May of the same year, Halestorm announced the release of their next album, Vicious on July 27, 2018.
 The band released the first single from the album, "Uncomfortable" that same day.
 It was followed by "Black Vultures" on June 22 and "Do Not Disturb" on July 19.
 The album came out on July 27.

-In May 2019, "Chemicals" was released as a B-side single.
+The band's 2019 arena tour featured all female-led bands (In This Moment and New Years Day), and "Chemicals" was released as a B-side single in May 2019.
 The song is an "homage to those we've lost and all of us struggling with mental illness".

-After concerts were cancelled in 2020 due to the COVID-19 pandemic, Halestorm launched the #RoadieStrong campaign to raise financial support for live entertainment crews during the pandemic.
-Hale stated in an interview, "We feel for these guys and basically we ended up asking a bunch of our rock star friends and a bunch of our roadie friends to kind of help us create some awareness about this, and help give them all a direction of where to go."
+Halestorm had planned to work on their fifth album in 2020, but it was paused due to the COVID-19 pandemic.
+Concerts being canceled meant that 2020 was the longest time they didn't have a concert since Lzzy and Arejay started the band 17 years earlier.
+They launched the #RoadieStrong campaign to raise financial support for live entertainment crews during the pandemic.
 The effort was also supported by Avenged Sevenfold, Shinedown, and other artists.
 On August 14, 2020, Halestorm released an EP called Reimagined.
-It features six songs, with five reworked Halestorm songs, including "Break In", featuring Amy Lee of Evanescence, and a cover of Dolly Parton's "I Will Always Love You".
+It featured six songs, with five reworked Halestorm songs, including "Break In", featuring Amy Lee of Evanescence, and a cover of Dolly Parton's "I Will Always Love You".

-Back from the Dead (2021–present)
+Back from the Dead (2021–2024)

 In January 2021, Hale announced that they had begun recording their next studio album, with a "socially distant" studio process.
 On August 17, 2021, the first song from the new album, "Back from the Dead", was released.
 The album Back from the Dead was released on May 6, 2022.
 A deluxe edition of the album with seven new songs was released in December 2022.
+As part of the band's 2023 tour schedule, Halestorm led a sold-out show at Wembley Arena in the United Kingdom.

+In 2024, the band worked on their next album with Dave Cobb as producer.
+They released a new song with I Prevail ahead of their joint co-headlining summer tour, "Can U See Me in the Dark?".
+They also were invited to record a "reimagined" version of "Boot Scootin' Boogie" for Brooks and Dunn's Reboot II album.
+Later that year, Hale became the touring vocalist for Skid Row, following the departure of Erik Grönwall due to health issues.